sassoftware/saspy/saspy/doc/source/getting-started.rst

 * Variables are treated as nominals if any of the following are met:

   * The variable is a character type in SAS.
-  * The variable is specificed in the nominals list.
+  * The variable is specified in the nominals list.
   * The variable is paired with dictionary key ``'nominal'``.

 .. note:: If a variable is a SAS character type then it does not need to be